hannobraun/embedded-test-stand/README.md

 Code in this repository, unless specifically noted otherwise, is available under the terms under the [0BSD License].
 This essentially means you can do what you want with it, without any restrictions.

+See [LICENSE.md] for the full license text.

 [0BSD License]: https://opensource.org/licenses/0BSD
+[LICENSE.md]: LICENSE.md